 ```

-Then create a database that will be associated with your new user.
+Next, create a database associated with your new user:

 ```sql